 - Baked Beans – Hearty, flavorful baked beans complement the meaty hotdogs perfectly, bonus point is they are bacon baked beans.

 - Potatoes – Salty french fries or stuffed potato skins are fun kid-friendly (and adult-friendly!) serving options.

 Serving suggestions for bacon-wrapped hot dogs

 After you make these hot dogs, you’ll never go back to plain dogs again!
 Here are a few of my favorite ways to serve them.

-- Make BLT Dogs – Top the hot dogs with lettuce and tomatoes for a simple twist on a classic BLT.
+- Make BLT Dogs – Top the hot dogs with lettuce and tomatoes for a simple twist on a classic BLT salad or sandwich.